ksm/SwiftInFlux/README.md

 > These changes replace T! with either T? or T depending on whether the value can be null (or not) respectively.

 Source: [Xcode release notes](http://adcdownload.apple.com//Developer_Tools/xcode_6_beta_6_o48bpy/xcode_6_beta_6_release_notes.pdf)

+### Boolean semantics of types

+Implicitly unwrapped optionals no longer conform to `BooleanType`, which means that they now have to be explicitly compared to `nil` in if statements.
+(This follows an equivalent change to `Optional` [last beta](#boolean-semantics-of-optionals))

+Meanwhile, it is now an error to compare a non-optional type with `nil`.

 ## Changed in Beta 5